 As soon as GrammMary emailed me about the WonderBag and I researched it, I wanted one!
-Solar cooker if we have sun and a thermal cooker for the Deadwood rocket stove.
+That way I can use the solar oven if we have sun and a thermal cooker for the Deadwood rocket stove.
 One pot meals that I can walk away from and do other things.
-But I didn’t want to have to go through that much work with sewing patterns, etc. So, here is Bev’s no-sew version of a thermal cooker.
+But I didn’t want to have to go through that much work with sewing patterns, etc.

 The baby bumper actually worked out slick as it was about the right height going around and about right under and on top.
 As you can see, I had leftover so I made up extra covers as heat rises.
 No sew, just tuck.

 On the same trip I had picked up some Graniteware for my solar cooker.
 The Graniteware all fits as does my cast iron Dutch oven.
 So far so good – considering I never measure anything if I can get away with it.
 I lined it with another sheet of Mylar to be gathered at the top and secured with a twist tie.